scality/metalk8s/docs/usage/quickstart.rst

 See :doc:`../architecture/cluster-services` for more information about these services and their configuration.

+If you want to configure the deployment of those services give a look at :doc:`advanced_configuration`

 .. _Kubernetes dashboard: https://github.com/kubernetes/dashboard
 .. _Grafana: https://grafana.com
 .. _Cerebro: https://github.com/lmenezes/cerebro